 Understanding of the world

 Every child will be linked up to our online journal – Tapestry.
 Your child’s key person will add observations, photos and videos; parents can also add to their child’s journal too.

-When the child leaves their scrap book will be taken home as a memento of their time with us.
 When your child leaves for school, you will be able to download their Tapestry journey.

 * To provide individual care to meet the unique needs of each child.

 * To create an environment within which children learn to respect and care for themselves, for one another and for the world around them.

 * To enable children to develop self-esteem, respect for others and confidence in themselves as learners.

 * To build on children’s existing knowledge and understanding in all areas.

 * To support children’s explorations and developing understanding of the world around them.